ogratwicklcs/ansible_windows_workshop/8-win-appmanage/README.md

 > **Tips**
 >
 > `win_chocolatey:` A module that adds, deletes, and updates applications in cooperation with the chocolatey repository.
-This time we installed Googoe Chrome as an example.
+This time we installed Google Chrome as an example.

 ## Save and commit